 What's great about it

-Here is a wonderful and healthy scone recipe that is simple to bake and really delicious.
+Here is a wonderful and healthy scone recipe from my cookbook Purely Delicious.
 I love using 100 % wholemeal spelt flour in this recipe as it gives it a wonderful flavour and a delicious crumb when you bite into it.
-Spelt also has a lower gluten content so it's kinder to the digestive system with people with gastrointestinal issues and sensitivities to wheat.
-It's a good source of protein as it has around 20% more protein + up to 65% more amino acids than traditional wheat flours.
+Spelt also has a lower gluten content so its kinder to the digestive system It's also a good source of protein as it has around 20% more protein + up to 65% more amino acids than traditional wheat flours.
 Wholemeal spelt as well as the oats are a good source of fibre, so it can help keep you regular and help in lowering cholesterol.
-These make a great snack, perfect to refuel glycogen stores after a training session.
-I love to top mine with a little ricotta and honey.
+These make a great healthy snack or breakfast.
+I love to top mine with a little Greek yoghurt and honey.

 Makes 12 scones

 2 cups (280 g /10 oz) wholemeal spelt flour

 3 teaspoons baking powder